Charles Tennyson-d'Eyncourt: Early life

-He was the younger son of Elizabeth (née Clayton) Tennyson and George Tennyson, who bought the family seat of Bayons, in the village of Tealby, Lincolnshire, along with 2,000 acres (8 km^{2}) of land, and came in time to own a large part of the village.
+He was the younger son of Mary (née Turner) Tennyson and George Tennyson, who bought the family seat of Bayons, in the village of Tealby, Lincolnshire, along with 2,000 acres (8 km^{2}) of land, and came in time to own a large part of the village.
 His elder sister, Elizabeth Tennyson, was the wife of Matthew Russell, MP.
 At the age of 12, his elder brother, George Clayton Tennyson, was disinherited by their father, put into a career in the Church, and the family fortune was bestowed on Charles.
 As a result, there was bad blood between the Tennysons of Somersby, where his brother lived before his death, and the opulent Tennysons of Bayons, who considered themselves socially superior.

-His mother was the daughter, and eventual heir, of John Turner of Caistor and claimed to be descended from the Lords of Lovel and d'Eyncourt, and also from King Edward III.
-His paternal grandparents were Michael Tennyson and Elizabeth (née Carlton) Tennyson.
+His mother was the daughter, and eventual heir, of John Turner of Caistor.
+His paternal grandparents were Michael Tennyson and Elizabeth (née Clayton) Tennyson.
+It was from her, the Clayton line, that the family claimed to be descended from the Lords Lovell and Baron Deincourt, and also from King Edward III.